-This is exactly the opposite of democratic leadership wherein the opinions of employees are not considered.
-Leaders with this style expect others to adhere to the decisions they take, which is not a sustainable approach in the long term.
+This is precisely the opposite of democratic leadership.
+The opinions of team members are not considered while making any business decision.
+Instead, leaders expect others to adhere to their decisions, which is not sustainable in the long run.

 3. Laissez-faire Leadership

-Laissez-fire means “let them do”.
-This style is the least intrusive and leaders with this approach ensure that the authority lies with the employees.
-While this leadership style can empower, it may also limit development, therefore, must be kept in check.
+Laissez-faire means “let them do”.
+This leadership style is the least intrusive and ensures that the decision-making authority lies with the team members.

 4. Strategic Leadership

 Strategic leadership is when leaders use their skills and capabilities to help team members and organisation achieve their long-term goals.
 Strategic leaders strive to get the best out of people or situations.